-People are often intimidated by the idea of cold weather camping, but it can actually be the most powerful time of year to work with students at Aspiro and provides a great platform for therapeutic experiences.
+People are often intimidated by the idea of cold weather camping, but it can actually be the most powerful time of year to work with students at the Aspiro Adventure Therapy program and provides a great platform for therapeutic experiences.
 I want to highlight some of the little-known upsides of cold weather camping and how we keep our kids comfortable.
 I also want to prove that despite the cold, winter camping is profoundly impactful, highlighting the simple pleasures of field life.
-Below are the best tricks I’ve learned to get the most out of winter in the wilderness.
+Below are the best tricks I’ve learned to get the most out of winter while at a wilderness therapy program.

 SNOW IS ACTUALLY YOUR FRIEND

 I imagine you are thinking that this isn’t the case, but the fact is that if you know how to use snow to your advantage, it can turn a cold night outside into a warm, cozy den.
 Our guides practice working with snow to their advantage, and often even prefer having snow around to help build elaborate shelters when the nights get cold.
 One can be as creative as possible and a snow shelter can rival a small palace.
 The possibilities are endless.
 Snow shelters and a high quality, – 40-degree sleeping bag, make for a warm night, no matter what is happening outside the shelter walls.

 You will never appreciate warm tea like you do in a shelter after a big day in the snow.
 Students and staff learn to make it the way they like best, then repeat this, every chance they get.
 Tea also doubles as a jacket warmer: a warm water bottle, also called a “hottie”, becomes your own little portable space heater.
 Tuck it into your jacket, other layers, or even your sleeping bag to sleep warm all night.

 STYLE IS EVERYTHING